-Come July 2019, Google will be updating its algorithms and slow-loading mobile sites will suffer the consequences, resulting in a significant decrease in traffic.
+By July 2019, Google will be updating its algorithms.
+Slow-loading mobile sites will suffer the consequences, resulting in a significant decrease in traffic.
 So, if your business relies on website traffic, it would serve you well to become familiar with what Google expects in regard to compatibility and performance on cell phones.

-This move reflects the growing trend signaling an increase in cell phones as the primary path to website commerce.
-So, it certainly makes sense that as the world’s largest search engine, Google is adapting and those businesses relying on their websites and website traffic must adapt as well.
+This move reflects the growing trend; signaling an increase in cell phones as the primary path to website commerce.
+So, it certainly makes sense that as the world’s largest search engine, Google, is adapting and the businesses that rely on their websites and website traffic must adapt as well.

-For years, customers have used a business’ website as the measure of how trustworthy and professional that business is – along with looking at reviews.
+For years, customers have used a business’ website as the measure of how trustworthy and professional that business is, alongside reviews and ratings.
 A modern, fast and compelling website builds trust in your brand and has the ability to convert visitors into customers.
 You’ve worked hard to build your brand, so it’s important to keep pace with Google.

 Mobile access to websites has increased, leaving desktops behind as the path to online commerce.
 Your Google rankings are at risk – whether it’s through PPC or SEO initiatives.
 Today, almost 53 percent of website traffic starts with cell phones.
 Last year, it was approximately 50 percent.
 This dynamic will only increase in the coming years.

 It’s in the best interest of all businesses to become familiar with what Google expects so that proper adjustments to websites can be made quickly and accurately.

 The following are some of the website features that are important:

 - Website Usability